ajlopez/SimpleMapReduce/README.md

 Alternatively, you can define a task, an object with functions:
 - `getItems()`: return the items to be processed.
-- `getKey(item)`: maps an item to its associated key.
+- `mapfn(key, value, ctx, next)`: given a key/value pair, it emits zero, one or more key/value pairs using `ctx`.
-- `getResult(item, key)`: creates a new object/value to be associated to the key/item.
+- `newResult(key)`: creates a new object/value to be associated to the key/item.
 Usually it's used to accumulate results.
-- `processItem(item, result, [key, map])`: function that process an item, usually updating the result object.
+- `process(key, value, result)`: function that process a key/value pair, usually updating the associated result object.

 Example: